biosustain/git-tutorial/instructions_251105.md

 - Open a GitHub PR, follow the instructions there
   (see [Web-Editor](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github))
-- too large differences have to resolved locally, e.g. using the [VSCode Merge Editor](https://code.visualstudio.com/docs/sourcecontrol/overview).
+- too large differences have to be resolved locally, e.g. using the [VSCode Merge Editor](https://code.visualstudio.com/docs/sourcecontrol/overview).
 See [this tutorial](https://www.youtube.com/watch?v=HosPml1qkrg).

 How and when to integrate changes from the main branch?

-- setting in Repo to suggest to 'Update branch' (you need to own the repo)
+- setting in repository on GitHub to suggest to 'Update branch' (you need to own the repo)
 - merge in changes locally using `git merge`
 - leave it to git and create a 'merge commit' which has two parents